hdShang/arxiv-daily/docs/cs-CV/2025-10-09/papers/251008398v2-videoverse-how-far-is-your-t2v-generator-from-a-world-model.md

 ---
 layout: default
-title: VideoVerse: How Far is Your T2V Generator from a World Model?
+title: "VideoVerse: How Far is Your T2V Generator from a World Model?"
 ---

 # VideoVerse: How Far is Your T2V Generator from a World Model?